qkralshrl98/PIDL-Auxetic-Possion/README.md

 L_total = L_MSE + alpha * L_mono
 ```

+where:

-where `L_MSE` is the regression loss between the predicted and FEA-based effective Poisson’s ratio, and `L_mono` is the monotonicity penalty imposed along the Cell direction.
+- `L_MSE`: regression loss between the predicted and FEA-based effective Poisson’s ratio
+- `L_mono`: monotonicity penalty imposed along the Cell direction
+- `alpha`: weighting factor for the physics-informed monotonicity loss

 The monotonicity loss is designed to suppress physically inconsistent predictions during extrapolation along the structural scale axis.
 In this study, the Cell variable is treated as an ordered scalar variable in the neural network input, and the monotonicity penalty is computed using the derivative of the model output with respect to the Cell variable.